-Rapper Kanye West draws crowd to 1st event as candidate
+Kanye West criticizes Harriet Tubman at his political rally

 COLUMBIA, S.C.
+(AP) — Rapper Kanye West, in his first event since declaring himself a presidential candidate, ranted against historical figure Harriet Tubman on Sunday, saying the Underground Railroad conductor “never actually freed the slaves, she just had them work for other white people,” comments that drew shouts of opposition from some in the crowd.

-(AP) — Rapper Kanye West, in his first event since declaring himself a presidential candidate, delivered a lengthy monologue Sunday touching on topics from abortion and religion to international trade and licensing deals.
-Whether he’s actually seeking the nation’s highest office remains a question.
+West delivered a lengthy monologue, touching on topics from abortion and religion to international trade and licensing deals, before a crowd in North Charleston, South Carolina.
+Whether he is actually seeking the nation’s highest office remains a question.

+Tubman is one of the most respected figures of 19th century America.
+An African American who escaped slavery, she helped enslaved Black men and women travel north to freedom and fought for the Union during the Civil War.
+She later became a supporter of women’s suffrage.

-West said that while he believes abortion should be legal, financial incentives to help struggling mothers could be a way to discourage the practice.
+On abortion, West said that while he believes it should be legal, financial incentives to help struggling mothers could be a way to discourage the practice.

 “Everybody that has a baby gets a million dollars,” he said as an example.

-Wearing a protective vest and with “2020” shaved into his head, the entertainer spoke before a crowd in North Charleston, South Carolina.
-According to a livestream of the event, it appeared that several hundred people had gathered in a venue, where gospel music played before West’s appearance.
+Wearing a protective vest and with “2020” shaved into his head, the entertainer appeared on a livestream of the event.
+Several hundred people gathered in a venue, where gospel music played before West’s appearance.

 The event was reportedly for registered guests only, although a campaign website had no registration or RSVP information.